GoogleCloudPlatform/deploystack-serverless-e2e-photo-sharing-app/README.md

 # Build an serverless end-to-end photo sharing application with Google Cloud

-This repo will help you create an end-to-end social media web app with Google Cloud and Terraform
+This deploystack will help you create a scalable end-to-end photo-sharing application with 11 Google Cloud, Terraform, and Django.

+## Architecture

 ![architecture](architecture.png)

-Components created:
+**Components created:**
-* Cloud Run - which will run the app as the main server
+* Cloud Run - which will run the app as the main server.
-* Cloud SQL - To store relational database such as user info, posts
+* Cloud SQL - To store relational database such as user info, posts.
-* Cloud Storage - To store non-relational database such as post media
+* Cloud Storage - To store non-relational database such as post media.
-* Cloud Load Balancer - To server traffic with multiple regions
+* Cloud Load Balancer - To server traffic with multiple regions.
-* Cloud DNS - To map custom domain
+* Cloud DNS - To map custom domain and handle requests from your local machines everytime you go to the url.
-* Cloud Build - To automatically deploy your app from gcloud
+* Cloud Build - apply DevOps CI/CD to automatically deploy your app from gcloud.
-* Secret Manager - To improve the security of the app
+* Secret Manager - To improve the security of the app.
-* Cloud VPC - To connect Cloud SQL with Cloud Run via Private improve
+* Cloud VPC - To connect Cloud SQL with Cloud Run via private network.
-* Cloud DNS - to store static cache for faster connections
+* Cloud DNS - to store static cache for faster connections.
-* Translation API - to translate the post caption if it is in another language
+* Translation API - to translate the post caption if it is in another language.
+* Container Registry - to store, manage, and secure your Docker container images.

-What you can do with this app:
+**What you can do with this app:**
 * Create post with media and caption
 * Search users
 * View newsfeed